Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 #### cluster_telemetry_endpoint

-To be used by data plane nodes only: telemetry address of the control plane node from which telemetry updates will be posted in `host:port` format.
+To be used by data plane nodes only: telemetry address of the control plane node to which telemetry updates will be posted in `host:port` format.

 **Default:** none

 ---

+### Hybrid Mode Control Plane section

 #### cluster_listen